 Communications Director: Elias Lyberogiannis

-Elias Lyberogiannis is an articling student at Smart & Biggar LLP in Toronto.
-Elias is generally interested in business law but has developed a particular interest in intellectual property law and litigation.
+Elias Lyberogiannis is a solicitor in Toronto Hydro's Legal Services and Regulatory Affairs Division.
+Prior to joining Toronto Hydro, Elias summered and articled at Smart & Biggar/Fetherstonhaugh in Toronto.
 He is a graduate of Osgoode Hall Law School and prior to attending law school, Elias worked for a number of years at Hydro One, where he focused on asset management, investment planning, and regulatory applications.
 Elias is a graduate of the Engineering Science Program at the University of Toronto (BASc 2002) and the Schulich School of Business (MBA 2007).
 He is a Professional Engineer (P.Eng.) and a Certified Management Accountant (CMA).

 Community Relations Director: Jeanie Theoharis